rsdoiel/antenna/science_and_technology.md

 ## Microsoft throws more cash at its carbon guilt by replanting Brazilian rainforest

-date: 2025-01-22, updated: 2025-01-22, from: The Register (UK I.T.
+date: 2025-01-22, updated: 2025-01-24, from: The Register (UK I.T.
 News)

-<h4>Meanwhile, datacenter emissions continue to soar</h4> <p>Microsoft is forking out for even more carbon credits to offset spiralling AI-fuelled carbon dioxide emissions from its datacenters.…</p>
+<h4>Meanwhile, datacenter emissions continue to soar</h4> <p><strong>Updated</strong>  Microsoft is forking out for even more carbon credits to offset spiralling AI-fuelled carbon dioxide emissions from its datacenters.…</p>

 <br>